 The social work bursary for England was introduced in 2003 for all students on qualifying degrees.
-Following a review of social work education funding the bursary was capped in 2013; this meant that HEIs have had to develop policies for the allocation of bursaries and that student cohorts included students with a bursary and others who did not receive this financial support, thus creating an exclusionary system.
-This paper presents the findings from an exploratory qualitative study which investigated the experiences of students who completed their placement under these new arrangements.
-It is noted that there are relatively few studies on the funding arrangements for student social workers and none so far that have investigated the effects of a reduction in financial support.
-The findings indicate that students who did not receive a bursary experienced additional stressors which had an adverse impact on their wellbeing.
+Following a review of social work education funding, the bursary was capped in 2013.
+This meant that higher education institutions have had to develop policies for the allocation of bursaries and that student cohorts included students with a bursary and others who did not receive this financial support, thus creating an exclusionary system.
+This article presents the findings from an exploratory qualitative study that investigated the experiences of students who completed their placement under these new arrangements.
+The findings indicate that students who did not receive a bursary experienced additional stressors that had an adverse impact on their well-being.
 These findings may have significance for future research in light of considerations to abolish the bursary for all social work students.

 - Department of Behavioural and Social Sciences - Subject Leader in Social Work

 - School of Human and Health Sciences

 - Centre for Applied Childhood, Youth and Family Research - Member